gambjonny/urrepo/README.md

 - tsconfig.json should extend from base
 - composite prop must be equal to true
-- add a new 'reference' in in root tsconfig pointing to new package
+- add a new 'reference' in the root tsconfig pointing to the new package
 - use defineProject instead of defineConfig in vitestconfig
 - prefer using versions of packages from catalog:
 - add eslint.config.js and import a config file from @urrepo/eslint-config package